Samsung unveils Galaxy Tab 3 with 7-inch screen, low-end specs

 There have been plenty of 7-inch tablets for you to choose from, someone like iPad Mini, others may prefer some other products running Android OS like Samsung Galaxy Tab 3.
 If you choose iPad Mini, it will be rather easy for you to sync some iTunes movies or TV shows to it with your iTunes library.
 However, Galaxy Tab 3 and other Android 7-inch tablets can't directly play iTunes purchased movies or TV shows due to the DRM.

 Apple protects their media digital rights by adding DRM to those iTunes movies and other videos on iTunes.
 So the best way to play iTunes movie on Galaxy Tab 3 is to remove DRM from those iTunes M4V movies.
-NoteBurner M4V Converter (For Mac) & (For Windows) is just the best DRM removal tool and the most powerful iTunes M4V to Galaxy Tab 3 converter that can help you easily convert iTunes DRM movies and TV shows to common video formats like MP4, MOV, AVI, WMV, MPEG4 and etc.
+NoteBurner M4V Converter Plus (For Mac) & (For Windows) is just the best DRM removal tool and the most powerful iTunes M4V to Galaxy Tab 3 converter that can help you easily convert iTunes DRM movies and TV shows to common video formats like MP4, MOV, AVI, WMV, MPEG4 and etc.

 What's next?
 Download Noteburner iTunes M4V to Galaxy Tab 3 Converter now!